404GamerNotFound/ha_solax_cloud_integration/README.md

 During configuration you will be asked for:

 - **Token ID** – available from the SolaX Cloud portal under *User Center → API Management*.
+  Generate the token in the web portal (not the mobile app) and bind your plant to it in the **Bind Plant** section; otherwise the API treats the token as unassigned and rejects authentication attempts.
 - **Inverter serial number** – the serial number of the inverter registered in SolaX Cloud.

 ### Why the serial number is required